We are experienced in helping people do just that. We will advise you on the

 Unfortunately there is no such thing as a true updated list of available Austin apartment rentals.
-There are hundreds of rental management and private owners in town, without an MLS type system.
-Which is why we exist - because it is .a overwhelming task to do it yourself.
+There are 1000's of apartments, rental management and private owners in town, without an MLS type system.
+Which is why we exist - because it IS an overwhelming task to do it yourself.
 Therefore we have no correlated list available that we can send you.
 You can always check our website for an updated selection (but it only lists a small percentage of what available apartments in Austin we have) .
 Anyone who says they have a list of apartments actually has a limited database of the units - the ones that will work with them on a smaller commission when they "send" you to apartments on that list, without checking availability - MOST OF WHICH DO NOT HAVE AVAILABILITY OF UNITS MEETING YOUR CRITERIA.

 The main reason a list wouldn't help you is that it doesn't show what is available!
 Availability of units for a particular price, area, etc. literally change daily.
 Our job is to do the legwork for you, and find the best ones available using your criteria so you can pick from the top ones.
 Otherwise, you might as well use the yellow pages as a "list".
 We are full service professional real estate agents, like Realtors

 Q. How else can you help me?

 We can advise you on all aspects of your search, and find those "hard to find" properties that have: